-The State regulates residential care homes for the dual purposes of protecting the welfare and rights of residents and assuring they receive an appropriate quality of care.
-Residential care homes provide care to persons unable to live wholly independently but not in need of the level of care and services provided in a nursing home.
+The State regulates Homes for the Terminally III for the dual purposes of protecting the welfare and rights of residents and assuring that they receive an appropriate quality of care.
 Toward that end, these regulations are designed to foster personal independence on the part of residents and a home-like environment in the homes.